 When a mum starts a business or joins a team, suddenly things may start coming to focus about what activities use her time well, and where her time is being wasted.
 Veteran parents would advise a new mum that it’s not enough to “have time” for something – she has to recognise the costs associated with making time for what she does.
 For example, a big no-no for the work-from-home mum is making so much time for work-related tasks that she doesn’t have time and energy for her family.
 A huge downside to working from home is the ever-present, shiny distraction of her work that threatens her resolve to stay on top of household jobs that keep her home happy and healthy.
 That is step one of a vicious cycle: overworking, guilt-tripping herself, losing patience with everyone else… rinse, lather, repeat.

 Solution: know your priorities, and communicate with them regularly.
 Keep abreast of parenting guides that keep your family in focus, and never let your guard down regarding the temptation to become work-centered.
 There is a time for everything, and when you have little ones at home, it is not the time to put your career in top gear – they need to come first.
 But there is nothing wrong with finding the leaks in your work schedule that drain your productive energies with nonessentials.

 Just be intentional and know your limits for the amount of work you plan to do and make the most of the time you designate for work.

-Entrepreneurship gives incentive for us to organize our environment.
+Entrepreneurship gives incentive for us to organise our environment.

-Are there other benefits and challenges to being a work-from-home mom?
+Are there other benefits and challenges to being a work-from-home mum?
 Tell us in the comments section below!